gibsonma/sim-cyborg/README.md

 In addition, there are associated tests in gameSpec.js and the function itself, intervention(gs) is present in game.js and is called in the update function.

+##Week4
+Feature #7 - Inquiry Interface

+This feature can be seen displayed on the tiled view once a simulation scenario is selected.
+A variety of options to inquire on work's progress on a site, each with varying costs are displayed.
+Options are influenced by the cultural background of a given site.

+Feature #15 - Cultural Differences

+Each site has a specific culture identifier, which is used to decide how they report failure etc to the player.
+An example of this can be seen if the first scenario is selected and an asian site is sent an 'are you on schedule?' email.
+They will always report yes regardless of the state of the site.